SeamlessDistribution/woocommerce-seqr-payment-gateway/README.md

 ### Plugin ###
 Plugin provide possibility for shop clients to select SEQR as payment method, and after order placement pay it via scanning QR code (or directly from your mobile device).

 * SEQR as payment method on checkout page.
+In case of usage mobile device SEQR application will be opened automaticly by click to the payment button, otherwise QR code will be displayed.

 ![alt tag](/doc/WC-SEQR-Select.png)